zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

-After notcing above new interface, we can start from the source code.
-All the sshd server start from the method start which will init two object Session Factory and Acceptor in the Class SshServer.
+After noticing above new interface, we can start from the source code.
+All the sshd server start from the method "start()" to init two object Session Factory and Acceptor in the Class SshServer.
+According to the configuration, sshd server can work based on either NiO or MINA.
 SshClient is another implementation to work as ssh client.
 I will not cover it in this article.
-According to the configuration,  sshd server can work based on either NiO or MiNA.
-I will only cover MiNA part in this artcle.

 ```Java